WNBJ-LD: History

 Plans for an NBC affiliate in Jackson originated with the 2011 acquisition of former TBN repeater W35AH channel 35 from the Minority Media and Television Council (an organization designed to preserve equal opportunity and civil rights in the media) by New Moon Communications, as part of a package deal that also included former TBN repeaters in Dothan, Alabama; Jonesboro, Arkansas; and Ottumwa, Iowa.
 Of the four stations, only the Dothan station became NBC, but under different owners, as WRGX-LD.
 KJNE-LP in Jonesboro was sold to Waypoint Media, LLC of Meridian, Mississippi, owners of Fox/CBS affiliate KJNB-LD (and eventually became a satellite of that station), while the licenses in Ottumwa (KUMK-LP) and Jackson (whose transmitter would be re-called WZMC-LP) would later be canceled, with the Jackson station canceled in July 2013.

 The history of WNBJ-LD originates with the station's construction permit granted in 2011, under the call sign W16DE-D. The current WNBJ-LD call letters replaced their previous translator-style call sign on July 9, 2014.

 In September 2014, it was confirmed that WNBJ would sign on as an NBC affiliate for the Jackson market.
-WMC-TV in Memphis or WSMV in Nashville were previously the default NBC affiliates for the Jackson area using a very strong antenna, or through cable television.
+WMC-TV in Memphis and WSMV in Nashville were previously the default NBC affiliates for the Jackson area using a very strong antenna, or through cable television.
 Some of the far northern parts of the local media market (e.g. northern Gibson County north of Trenton) could pick up WPSD in Paducah, Kentucky until the DTV transition for full-power stations took place in 2009.

 On October 6, 2014, WNBJ went on the air first via Dish Network channel 6 at 11:30 a.m.
 CDT.
 OTA followed on November 6, 2014, and Direct TV in January 2015.
 The station was signed-on by a local group known as Jackson TV, LLC, who then entered into an outsourcing agreement with Waypoint Media to allow Waypoint to operate the station.

 NBC was the last of the Big Four television networks to have a local outlet in Jackson.
 Currently, The Jackson Energy Authority's cable system still pipes in most of the major outlets in Memphis, including WMC-TV.
 CBS affiliate WTVF is the only Nashville-based media outlet offered on JEA's cable lineup, with WNBJ-LD replacing WSMV on cable channel 4.

 WNBJ was the second television station in the Jackson market to sign on exclusively in digital, about eight to nine months after WYJJ-LD.

 On February 23, 2016, the station's original owners agreed to merge WNBJ-LD's licensee with a subsidiary of SagamoreHill Broadcasting.
 The merger was completed on April 1.

 In July 2021, Waypoint announced that it would sell nine of its television stations, including WNBJ-LD, to Cumming, Georgia—based Coastal Television for $36.9 million.
 The sale was completed on January 4, 2022.